Anna Perdrix Rosell: Research and career

 In the second year of her PhD, Perdrix Rosell co-founded a biotech start-up, Sixfold Bioscience, alongside fellow PhD student George Foot and Zuzanna Brzosko, who completed her PhD neuroscience from the University of Cambridge.
 The company aims to improve the way gene therapies are delivered to cancer cells, using RNA nanotechnology.
 They use customizable RNA nanoparticles to get drugs into tumours, without harming nearby healthy cells.

-Perdrix Rosell said she started the company because “we wanted to build something to deliver cancer drugs only to diseased cells – minimising side effects and increasing the drugs’ efficacy.”
+Perdrix Rosell said she started the company because "we wanted to build something to deliver cancer drugs only to diseased cells – minimising side effects and increasing the drugs' efficacy."
 The co-founders moved to the US for 3 months at the beginning of 2018 to take the company through the top US accelerator programme, Y Combinator.
 Sixfold Bioscience secured seed funding from Silicon Valley investors and was short-listed for the first Accelerate@Babraham start-up competition in July 2018.

 Perdrix Rosell was picked as the rising star of 2019 in science by The Observer.
 She also made it onto Forbes 30 under 30 list for European science and healthcare in 2018.
-And was named 100 Women Founder in Europe to follow on Twitter and LinkedIn.
+She was also named 100 Women Founder in Europe to follow on Twitter and LinkedIn.